Difference Between Petrol and Diesel

 Petrol, commonly known as gasoline, is a clear fuel generated from crude oil that is used in internal combustion engines.
 Petrol is manufactured by distilling crude oil at a certain temperature.

-At room temperature, hydrocarbon chains are liquid, and they are combined to form petrol.
+At room temperature, hydrocarbon chains are liquid and combined to form petrol.
 Petrol is made up of paraffin, naphthenes, aromatics, and olefins.

 Petrol is extracted from crude oil at temperatures ranging from 40°C to 205°C. The volatility rate of gasoline is regulated by mixing it with butane.